-Firebase Authentication is a service by Google that allows you to authenticate users to your application.
-You can integrate Firebase directly with Feathery to build forms for login and signup.
+Firebase Authentication is a service by Google that allows you to verify users via SMS OTP, email magic links, one-click social logins (Google, Microsoft, Facebook, etc.), and more.
+You can integrate Firebase directly with your form to build login and signup.

 Open Firebase, create a project, and navigate to its settings.
 Copy your API Key, Project ID, App ID, and Sender ID to your clipboard.